orlagh-sweeney/we-ride-cycling-club/README.md

 # We Ride Cycling Club
 <image src="assets/readme-files/we-ride-devices-mockup.png" width="600px" text-align="center"></image>

 We Ride Cycling Club is a fictional cycling community for expats in Europe.
 We Ride Cycling Club matches expats with "Local Leaders" in the city they are moving to.
-The cyclists can join them group rides lead by the Local Leaders, meet fellow expats and get access to a database of cycling routes to upload to their Garmin to explore solo.
+The cyclists can join group rides lead by the Local Leaders, meet fellow expats and get access to a database of cycling routes to upload to their Garmin to explore solo.

 The goal of the We Ride Cycling Club website is to help the club build a community network of cyclists across Europe, help expats discover their new home with the guidance of local cyclists, educate users about the cycling club, and provide an easy sign up registration process for cyclists.
 We Ride Cycling Club wants to make it easy and less daunting for cyclists to discover their new home.